estherjk/estherjk.github.io/_posts/2016-12-23-o-holy-night.md

 - /css/post.css
 title: O Holy Night
 tags: particle ios
 excerpt: Heading into Christmas, I wanted to work on a project that commemorates what the day is all about... the birth of Jesus Christ.
-This project uses the Particle Photon, NeoPixels, a custom iOS app, and some paper cutouts to recreate the Nativity Scene.
+This project uses the Particle Photon, NeoPixels, a custom iOS app, and some paper cutouts to recreate the Nativity Scene....
 ---

 Heading into Christmas, I wanted to work on a project that commemorates what the day is all about... the birth of Jesus Christ.
 This project uses the [Particle Photon](https://store.particle.io/), [NeoPixels](https://www.adafruit.com/product/1138), a custom iOS app, and some paper cutouts to recreate the Nativity Scene.